Skip to main content

 Check What's Needed

-• "Ready" with subtext "Credentials valid" (green) = All providers configured ✅
+• Ready with subtext Credentials valid (green) = All providers configured ✅

-• "Setup Required" with subtext "Connect provider accounts" (amber) = Some providers still need credentials
+• Setup Required with subtext Connect provider accounts (amber) = Some providers still need credentials

-• "Connection Error" with subtext "Credentials expired" (red) = Some credentials are invalid
+• Connection Error with subtext Credentials expired (red) = Some credentials are invalid

-2. Scroll down to the "Credentials" section (appears after the bundle header)
+2. Scroll down to the Credentials section

 3. You'll see individual cards for each required provider with their status:

-• "Not configured" badge (amber) = Needs credentials
+• Not configured badge (amber) = Needs credentials

-• "Verified" badge (green) = Ready to use
+• Verified badge (green) = Ready to use

-• "Unverified" badge (amber) = Credential exists but not validated
+• Unverified badge (amber) = Credential exists but not validated

-4. The section header shows a summary: "X of Y configured" or "All configured" with a green checkmark
+4. The section header shows a summary: X of Y configured or All configured with a green checkmark

 Adding Credentials

-When you see a provider card marked as "Not configured":
+When you see a provider card marked as Not configured:

-1. Click the "Add Credential" button on the provider card
+1. Click Add Credential on the provider card

-2. A credential setup panel slides in from the right side of your screen
+2. A credential setup panel slides in from the right

-Important: The credential panel stays open throughout the entire process - you won't lose your place!
+Important: The credential panel stays open throughout the entire process — you won't lose your place.

 For OAuth Providers (GitHub, Slack, Sentry, etc.)